Quick Facts

 Community Impact

-Musonoi's urban location means its operations directly impact Kolwezi's 700,000+ population.
-Mining-related traffic, dust, and water discharge affect residential neighbourhoods.
-The mine provides employment but community relations require careful management given the proximity of operations to homes, schools, and markets.
+Musonoi's location near Kolwezi means its operations contribute to the cumulative mining footprint around one of the DRC's most densely mined urban regions.
+Mining-related traffic, dust, water discharge and workforce growth require careful management given the proximity of operations to communities, schools and markets.

 Environmental Profile

-The cumulative environmental burden of multiple mining operations within and around Kolwezi city represents one of the most significant environmental challenges in the corridor region.
+Mining and hydrometallurgical processing at Musonoi create environmental risks, particularly around dust, water management, acid handling, tailings and slag storage.
+The cumulative environmental burden of multiple mining operations within and around Kolwezi remains one of the most significant environmental challenges in the corridor region.

 ESG Assessment